 So you’re out of college and now embarking on the next phase of life.
-If you’re like most young Americans, you’ve probably got more than a bit of student debt.
-You might now be thinking of buying your first home in New York City but are also concerned about those debts.
+Like most young Americans, you’ve probably got more than a bit of student debt.
+You might now consider buying your first home in New York City but are also concerned about those debts.
 Should you pay off your student debt first before purchasing a home?
 The answer, as with most financial questions, is that it depends.
 Each situation is different, and to help you decide, here’s what you need to consider.

 If you check most of these boxes, it’s probably better to wait.